Caleb Williams: Oklahoma

 Williams entered his true freshman season with the Oklahoma Sooners in 2021 as the backup to Spencer Rattler, before assuming the role as starting quarterback midway through the Sooners' rivalry game with the Texas Longhorns in the team's sixth game of the season.
 In that game, Oklahoma was down 35–17 before Williams replaced Rattler and led the Sooners to a 55–48 victory.
 He finished with 212 passing yards, two passing touchdowns, 88 yards rushing, and a rushing touchdown.
 Williams made his first start the following week, against Texas Christian University, and threw for 295 yards, four touchdowns, and rushed for 66 yards and a rushing touchdown as Oklahoma won 52–31.
-Williams finished his freshman year with 21 passing touchdowns, six rushing touchdowns, and four interceptions in seven games.
+Williams finished his freshman year with 1,912 passing yards, 21 touchdowns, and four interceptions to go along with 79 carries for 442 yards and six touchdowns in seven games.

 USC

 2022 season

-On January 3, 2022, Williams entered the transfer portal, and on February 1, he announced that he had transferred to the University of Southern California to play for the Trojans, reuniting him with head coach Lincoln Riley, who had been the head coach for the Sooners before being hired away by the Trojans the previous November.
-Williams was named the starter on August 25, and team captain on August 31.
-In his first start against Rice, he went 19/22 with 249 yards and two touchdowns, as USC won 66–14.
-He became the AP College Football Player of the Year, USC's first winner since Reggie Bush in 2005, and was named the 2022 Heisman Trophy winner.
-His 42 passing touchdowns led the NCAA.
+On January 3, 2022, Williams entered the transfer portal, and on February 1, he announced that he had transferred to the University of Southern California to play for the Trojans.
+This reunited Williams with head coach Lincoln Riley, who had been the head coach for the Sooners before being hired away by the Trojans the previous November.
+Williams was named the starter on August 25, and team captain six days later.
+In his first start against Rice, Williams completed 19 of 22 passes for 249 yards and two touchdowns as USC won 66–14.
+In their final game of the season, the Trojans were defeated by the Tulane Green Wave in the 2023 Cotton Bowl Classic.
+The final score was 45–46.
+Williams became the AP College Football Player of the Year, USC's first winner since Reggie Bush in 2005, and was named the 2022 Heisman Trophy winner.
+Williams finished the season with 4,537 passing yards for an NCAA-leading 42 touchdowns and five interceptions to go along with 113 carries for 382 yards and 10 touchdowns.

 2023 season

-Williams and the Trojans went 7–5 in 2023 during the regular season, throwing for 3,633 yards with 30 passing and 11 rushing touchdowns.
+Williams and the Trojans went 7–5 in 2023 during the regular season, throwing for 3,633 yards, 30 touchdowns, and five interceptions to go along with 142 rushing yards and 11 touchdowns.
 He declared for the 2024 NFL draft following the season, finishing his college career throwing for over 10,000 yards with 120 total touchdowns.

-As is the school's tradition for Heisman winners, his number 13 was retired by USC in 2024.
+As is the school's tradition for Heisman winners, Williams's number 13 was retired by USC in 2024.